The goal of these rules is to enhance the running of this event in a spirit of friendly competition and to ensure the safety of the participant.

 Dangerous/Illegal: 20 minutes

-- 8. Anything the Relay considers serious enough to require this penalty.
+- 8. Anything the Relay Officials consider serious enough to require this penalty.

-- 9. Any vehicle stopping between the top of Hunters Mountain and the intersection at Hwy 105 along the route of Leg 17.
+- 9. Any vehicle stopping between the top of Hunters Mountain and turn onto the Swamp Road.

 - No further participation in race.